scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

-The boost-histogram library only depended on header-only components of the Boost libraries, and the header-only pybind11 package, so it was able to avoid linking to external dependencies, which simplified the initial process.
+The boost-histogram library only depended on header-only components of the Boost libraries, and the header-only pybind11 package, so it was able to avoid a separate compile step or linking to external dependencies, which simplified the initial build process.
 All needed files were collected from git submodules and packed into a source distribution (SDist), and everything was built using only setuptools, making build-from-source simple on any system supporting C++14.
 This did not include RHEL 7, a popular platform in HEP at the time, and on any platform building could take several minutes and required several gigabytes of memory to resolve the heavy C++ templating in the Boost libraries and pybind11.

 The first stand-alone development was azure-wheel-helpers, a set of files